SplingyDude/INFINITE-NOTHINGS/README.md

 - Krinkels' *Madness Combat* — for tonal density and the "voice with teeth" approach to credit, permission, and authorship.
 - The Romantic-era fragment tradition (Byron, Polidori, Mary Shelley at the Villa Diodati) — for the structural problem this project is the answer to.

-## How to read

-The manuscript lives in `manuscript/INFINITE_NOTHINGS_line_edited.docx`.
-A markdown version exists also.

 ## How to fork, contribute, or continue